backupmigrate/backup_migrate_core/src/Config/README.md

 A plugin may have two types of configuration: initial configuration, added when the plugin is created, and run-time configuration, added later by the plugin manager.
 Initial configuration can be overriden by run-time configuration but it cannot be overwritten by run-time config.
 That means that you can reconfigure plugins after the plugin manager has been created but the initial configuration will not be permanently overwriten.

 An example that illustrates the difference is a database source plugin.
-The database connection information should not change per operation and should be concidered initial configuration.
+The database connection information should not change per operation and should be considered initial configuration.
 The list of tables to exclude during a backup, or whether the tables should be locked during a restore may change from run to run and should be run-time configuration.

 To specify initial configuration pass it to the plugin's constructor:

 	// The db credentials are passed in to the constructor and are permanent.
 	$plugins->add(
+		'main_database',
 		new MySQLiSource(new Config([
 			'database' => '...',
 			'username' => '...',
 			...
-		]),
-		'main_database'
+		])
 	);

 	// Setting this configuration will not overwrite the db credentials.
 	$plugins->setConfig(new Config([